Pumpkin Griddle Cakes with Sautéed Apples

 Neighborly Grace

 - The Warm Hold: To ensure everyone dines together, place the finished griddle cakes on a wire cooling rack inside a 200-degree oven.
-This technical step maintains the light, airy structure while you complete the batch for the table.
+This simple step maintains the light, airy structure while you complete the batch for the table.

 - The Presentation: Arrange the cakes in overlapping stacks on a large pre-warmed platter.
 Ladle the syrupy apples generously over the center to allow the reduction to cascade down the sides for a lush visual impact.